taraprasad73/robot-sorting-simulator/src/sorting_robot/map_generation/README.md

 # Map Generation Package

 ## Main constraints followed while creating the map:
  - Directions should alternate on neighboring roads.
 Left should follow right and vice-versa.
 Up should follow down and vice-versa.
  - Motion should happen on left when on highways.
  - No right turns are allowed when on highways.
+ - Lanes cannot be switched on highway-street intersections
  - There can only be one pickup area per block.
  - There can only be one charging station and queue per block.
  - The map should be symmetrical horizontally.

 ## Input:
     - r           total number of rows in the center grid